Chinese Cuisines — Origins, Classifications, Traditions, Cultures, and Facts

 Besides traditional cooking methods, smoking and pickling are important as well.

 Hunan Cuisine Dish the Fried Beef (Chao Niurou), Picture from Yin Zichu.

 Fujian Cuisine or Min Cuisine of the Mindu Culture — Light, Sweet, and Sour

 Fujian Cuisine, or Min Cuisine, is the culinary art of today's Fujian Province, represented by cuisines of the Mindu Culture.

 Since the Neolithic era, local inhabitants have formed distinctive civilizations, which later started to merge with immigrants after Qin Shi Huang established the unified Qin Dynasty (221 BC — 207 BC).

-This region then was included in the big Qin Empire and kept developing slowly.
+This region was included in the giant Qin Empire and kept developing slowly.

 Till in Song Dynasty (960 — 1279), political and economic centers migrated to the south, and some important port cities of the Maritime Silk Road for international trades had developed in this region and formed the Mindu Culture, which fused the Han Culture, ancient local civilizations (Min and Yue), and overseas cultures.

 Fujian Province is in the southeast of China, with a long coastal line, vast fertile plains, mountains, and warm and humid weather.